Thomas Waitz: Member of the European Parliament

 On 10 November 2017, Waitz took over Ulrike Lunacek's mandate in the European Parliament where he was, among other things, a member of the Committee on Agriculture and Rural Development and involved in negotiations on the new funding guidelines 2021-2027 for the Common Agricultural Policy (CAP).

 After the 2019 European Parliament election Waitz was unable to take up his mandate directly but had to wait until the British MEPs left in February 2020 due to Brexit.
 In addition to the Committee on Agriculture and Petitions as deputy, Waitz is a member of Parliament's Foreign Affairs and Security Policy Committee and a delegate to the Association Committees on Albania, Montenegro, Bosnia, and Herzegovina and Kosovo as deputy.
 He also joined the Committee of Inquiry on the Protection of Animals during Transport.

 In addition to his committee assignments, Waitz is also a member of the European Parliament Intergroup on the Welfare and Conservation of Animals.

+In 2025, Waitz said he opposed cuts by 20% to the Common Agricultural Policy, arguing that it would be unfair to European farmers.

 Political positions

-Waitz politically focuses on agriculture and the wide range of issues it covers, from food quality, food safety, and animal welfare to combating climate change.
-Waitz is committed to a common, eco-social economic policy of the EU and uniform social standards within Europe.
-However, he would also like to see other areas delegated back to the member states, in which the states can make decisions closer to the citizens, and cites as an example what he sees as unnecessary over-regulation for direct marketing by farmers.

-Waitz attracts a lot of attention with his actionism.
-For example, in 2016 he laid down tree trunks infested by bark beetles in front of the country house in Graz's Herrengasse street, and in January 2018 he cooperated with the Styrian police to stop illegal animal transporters.
-Besides environmental and agricultural policy, he is also involved in peace policy-making; in particular he is working for a Europe-wide ban on nuclear weapons.
+In 2016 he laid down tree trunks infested by bark beetles in front of the country house in Graz's Herrengasse street, and in January 2018 he cooperated with the Styrian police to stop illegal animal transporters.
+He has called for a Europe-wide ban on nuclear weapons.
 The joint protest action at Tom received particular attention from the members of parliament Tilly Metz from Luxembourg, Molly Scott Cato from Great Britain, and Michèle Rivasi, who supported the unfurling of a banner on the runway of the military airport Kleine Brogel in Belgium, which drew attention to the permanent presence of US nuclear warheads in the middle of Europe.